jerryq0101/xv6-riscv/README.md

 Ji (Jerry) Qi - ([jerryqi.xyz](jerryqi.xyz))

-Would love to hear f you have any comments / suggestions / feedback to this implementation.
+Would love to know if you have any comments / suggestions / feedback to this implementation.